The Problems Mazda CX-9 Owners Complain About the Most

-Overall, the Mazda CX-9 is popular among its owners.
+Overall, the Mazda CX-9 midsize SUV is popular in its segment.
 But as with any vehicle, mechanical failures often lead to customer dissatisfaction.
 Since its introduction in 2007, the most common major issues for the Mazda CX-9, as tabulated by Car Complaints, include brake system problems, engine failures, and coolant system issues.

 Overall, the 2012 Mazda CX-9 received the most complaints, but Car Complaints rates 2008 as the “Worst Model Year,” citing issues with the braking system as the main issue with both models.
 Complaints dwindled beginning with the 2017 Mazda CX-9 and appear to have remained low into 2020.

 On average, Mazda CX-9 owners with failed engines experienced that failure at 99,250 miles.
-While this is the most expensive and severe complaint lodged against the Mazda CX-9, it’s also the most infrequent complaint.
+While this is the most expensive and severe complaint submitted against the Mazda CX-9, it’s also the most infrequent complaint.
 So, the possibility of engine failure is low, but it has happened to some owners.

 No. 1 on Car Complaints’ list of Mazda CX-9 complaints with another “Really Awful” severity rating of 10.0 is water pump failure.
 This issue earns the top spot due to collateral damage.
 Often, when a Mazda CX-9 water pump fails, it leaks coolant into the engine oil and causes engine failure too.